IELTS Speaking Sample 42

 Q. Do you like travelling?

-A. Yes, I do like travelling.
-I usually travel inside my countries and love to explore different places worth visiting.
-Besides, I have been to India, Nepal, Turkey, Finland and Thailand on different occasions.
+A. Yes, I do like travelling a lot.
+I usually travel inside my country two to three times a year and love to explore different places worth visiting.
+Besides, I travel to a foreign country once a year, and so far I have been to India, Nepal, Turkey, Finland, Australia, Indonesia, Malaysia, China and Thailand on different occasions.

 Q. How do you usually travel?

-A. For my daily commuting, I usually travel using public transports.
-And sometimes I use my own car when it is about travelling in any distant place.
+A. For my daily commuting, I usually travel on public transportation.
+And sometimes I use our family car when I travel to a distant place.
 I like to travel with friends and when I am out of my city, I pack and plan like a professional explorer.
 I take my dresses, camera, map, Kindle e-book reader and mobile phone with me.

 Q. Where have you travelled to lately?